Women’s River Rafting & Yoga Trip

 There isn't a better yoga studio for a women's river rafting trip than Lodore Canyon in the heart of Dinosaur National Monument.
-Framed between two steep and beautiful canyon walls, this section of the Green River winds through the Unita Mountains offering up some of the best beaches in the West!
-These picturesque refuges are ideal places to make camp, practice yoga and restore your inner balance.
-Let our expert river-guides-turned-chefs prepare your meals to keep your body and mind fueled for this holistic respite.
-While this women's only river rafting trip provides a safe place to practice your craft it still includes quite a bit of adrenaline in the way of world class whitewater rapids!
+Cradled between two steep and beautiful canyon walls, this section of the Green River winds through the Unita Mountains and features some of the best beaches in the West!
+These picturesque refuges are ideal places to make camp, practice yoga, and restore your inner balance.
+Let our expert river-guides-turned-chefs prepare your meals to keep your body and mind fueled for this holistic retreat.
+While this women-only river rafting trip provides a comfortable environment in which to explore your practice, it still includes quite a bit of adrenaline in the way of world class whitewater rapids!
 We also bring inflatable kayaks for some solo adventure.
-Each day encounter new and thrilling obstacles to get through; the river mirroring your inner meditative practice every stroke of the way.
+Each day encounter new and thrilling challenges as you learn to move in time with the river and with your own personal currents.
 You'll be joined on this trip by Salt Lake City Yoga Instructor Katie Woods.

 Katie Woods, MS, ATC, WEMT, RYT200 Katie completed her 200-hour registered yoga teacher (RYT) certification with Yoga Assets and strives to promote the company’s mission: “Teach Yoga Everywhere.”
 She originally sought a yoga teacher certification to supplement her role as an athletic trainer, but (as usual) the universe had bigger plans.
 Fully invested in the ALL the benefits of yoga, she continues to write her story to focus on spreading yoga to Salt Lake with hopes of it expanding throughout rest of the state, the country, and our world.
 She will complete her RYT-500 in December 2017 with a group project focused on creating a yoga mindfulness and movement curriculum to offer to educators serving within the Utah school system.

 Location: Green River - Lodore Canyon